 Radix’s approach to DeFi is based on the assumption that the layer1 network protocols were never designed to cope with all the upcoming DeFi services.
 They have developed their own layer1 protocol tailor-made to house these decentralized applications.

 Assets locked up in a liquidity pool are packaged by SyncBond as a CryptoBond and made tradable as NFTs.
-You can trade them on NFT markets like Rarible and Opensea, or hold onto your bonds and receive a yield in SYNC tokens on top of your Uniswap liquidity pool fees.
+You can trade them on NFT markets like Rarible and Opensea or hold onto your bonds and receive a yield in SYNC tokens (synthetic assets) on top of your Uniswap liquidity pool fees.

 - Q1 – What’s the largest and most valuable decentralized network in the world?

 - Q2 – How old are decentralized networks?

 - A1 – It’s Bitcoin, the original, trillion-dollar cryptocurrency.

 - A2 – As old as blockchain itself.

 Just because a blockchain network is distributed, it doesn’t make it decentralized.
 Binance, Ripple, and Coinbase are all centralized networks, even though they are important parts of the crypto ecosystem.

 The new wave of DeFi applications builds on existing layer1 networks to leverage their private side-chains.
 They are a way of managing an application’s finances, funding, governance, and operations.
 All controlled by immutable smart contracts, there is no opportunity for corruption and no counterparty risk.

 That’s the key feature of DeFi.
 We are never required to trust people we can’t trust.